boneskull/core/README.md

 this will extend the core class `Url` and add the `cool` method, because the `Url` class is a singleton.
 The nature of a singleton cannot be changed, a singleton will always be a singleton.

 You may also want to rewrite some of the functionality maybe?
-Using `implement`, you can extend a helper
+Using `$implement`, you can extend an existing class

 ```js
 sx.Url.$implement({